 What Is Should?

-Just like all the other modal verbs, 'should' is used with the base form of the verb most of the time.
+Just like all the other modal verbs, 'should' is typically followed by the base form of the verb .
 Look at the following examples:

 As you can see, the modal only comes at the beginning of the question.